NMBouwman/NMBouwman.github.io/_posts/2024-05-27-binary-operations-on-braille.markdown

 [image trie]

 Tries provide the perfect solution to our problem.
 We first construct a trie containing all words in the English dictionary of a certain length.
 The root node is an empty string, branching out into $$26$$ leaves; A- to Z-.
+All words are constructed one letter at a time.
 The strategy is then to perform all three searches at the same time:

 <!--ADROP - PINTE - SHIFT
 APHIS - PEDRO - STING